Going to a Speech Therapist

 Some kids have trouble saying certain sounds or words.
 This can be frustrating because others may have trouble understanding what they're trying to say.

-The good news is that kids who have trouble saying certain sounds or understanding others can go to a special kind of therapist for help — speech therapists (also called speech-language pathologists).
+The good news is that kids can go to a special kind of therapist for help — speech therapists (also called speech-language pathologists).

 What Do Speech Therapists Help With?